Azure/azure-sdk-for-js/documentation/writing_tests.md

 Then we have to point mocha to our test files.
 If you're **not** using `nyc`, you can point to the bundled test file (bundled with rollup, which we will see later), typically at `dist-test/index.node.js`.
 If you are using `nyc`, point mocha to the files built by the TypeScript compiler, normally at `dist-esm/test/*.test.js`.

-With these considerations in mind, you can see how your package.json scripts should look at the section: [package.json scripts](#package-json-scripts).
+You can look at how Mocha's configuration is present in our [template project's package.json file](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/template/template/package.json).

 #### Handling timeouts